cyx233/NachOS/nachos/proj1/README.md

     }
 }
 ```
-Use a private variable of joined thread B to save the current thread A. Then set the current thread to sleep status.
+Use a private variable of joined thread B to save the current thread A. Then set the Thread A to sleep status.
-In finish() function of Thread B, awake the Thread A. A will continue in line (a).
+In finish() function of the Thread B, awake the Thread A. The Thread A will continue in **line (a)**.

 ### Condition2
 ```java